 It’s not just the UP assembly polls.
 The results would’ve direct influence in the Presidential elections once the term of Ram Nath Kovind ends in 2022.
 BJP is keen it wins as many as it could in UP; and in Uttarakhand, Punjab, Goa and Manipur too.
 Every assembly seat won would reduce its dependence on allies in NDA who could turn out to be Badals and Thackerays of tomorrow.
 Why, even Nitish Kumar is playing coy in Bihar.
 Presently, the NDA is marginally below (0.05 percent) the required electoral college votes in the Presidential elections.

 The thrust of this piece though is not UP assembly polls or electoral maths.
 It’s to stress how our democracy dumps reforms for populist measures.
 A forceful compact minority nearly always forces the hand of majority.
-We have the recent instance of Bengal where Muslims consolidated to the extent that it sacrificed its Congress, Left or Furfura leanings in favour of Mamata Banerjee’s Trinamool Congress.
+We have the recent instance of Bengal where Muslims consolidated to the extent that it’s sacrificed its Congress, Left or Furfura leanings in favour of Mamata Banerjee’s Trinamool Congress.
 The mission was to keep BJP out at all costs.
 Hindus were almost twice in numbers.
 But they were fragmented.

 Prasanna Karthik, a policy advisor to late Goa chief minister Manohar Parrikar calls it Prospect Theory: Impact of a loss is twice as powerful as that of the same quantum of gain.
-He quotes the example of January 2018, Goa taxi drivers went on a strike as they feared Ola and Uber was coming.
+He quotes the example of last Goa elections: In January 2018, Goa taxi drivers went on a strike as they feared Ola and Uber was coming.
 The measure would’ve had the approval of Goa masses.
 Yet Parrikar climbed down: He didn’t want to annoy the minority of taxi drivers and please the majority of his citizens, even though the taxi drivers could’ve influenced no more than a mere 4 constituencies in the 40-seat assembly.

 For Parrikar knew that when elections come, the majority would’ve multiple issue to influence their votes.
 Ola and Uber entry wouldn’t have weighed in.
 But for taxi drivers, it would’ve been one single, solitary issue.
 It’s called the Dictatorship of the Minority.

 That’s why you see the protesting farmers meandering on even though from general public to media to Centre to judiciary everyone is aware it’s a political protest and that majority of India’s farmers stand to gain and not lose by the farm laws.
 Yet the farm laws continue to be in abeyance.
-The dictatorship of a minority has forced the hand of powers.
+The dictatorship of a minority forces the hand of political powers.
 That’s how reforms are scuttled by vested interests of consolidated minority while the majority, with its fragmented priorities, loses out.
 For political parties know this game we call Prospect Theory all too well: Impact of a loss is twice as big as the same quantum of gain.

 The same has been the case with the land acquisition bill.
 Or the electricity bill which missed its date in this Monsoon Session.
 Or Centre’s dithering on CAA and NRC.
 For a BJP would fear the consolidate minority vote more than it would cherish the fragmented majority leanings.